Copyright© 2016 by Gordon Johnson

 “Fine.
 It is just a start, Reg.
 You have a brain, and are willing to use it, academically.
 I just want you to also use it in the social context.
 Is that too much to ask ... woops!
 Bloody oil tanker getting in my way.
 Let me shut up for a while ... want to get there in one piece.”

-Eventually she swung off the main road into a side road, then several turns before drawing up on the drive of a two-storey house.
+Eventually she swung off the main road into a side road, then several turns before drawing up on the drive of a large three-storey house.
 She turned to her passenger, announcing, “We’re here, Reg.”